caleb531/youversion-suggest-alfred/README.md

 #### 1. Define language information

-To add a mew language, you must first add information about your language to the `languages.json` file under the `yv_suggest/data` directory.
+To add a mew language, you must first add information about your language to the `languages.json` file under the `yv_suggest/data/` directory.
+The value for the `name` key should be the name of the language as written in said language.

 #### 2. Define Bible data for language

-All bible data files are located in the `yv_suggest/data/bible` directory.
-The filename must be equal to the `id` of the language as defined in `languages.json`.
+All bible data files are located in the `yv_suggest/data/bible/` directory.
+Each filename must be equal to the `id` of the corresponding language as defined in `languages.json`.

+#### 3. Run unit tests

+To ensure that your modifications are complete, it is recommended that you run all project unit tests (see above).
+The test runner will raise an error if any of the modified data files do not conform to the defined schema.

+#### 4. Copy changes into installed workflow

+To test your changes within Alfred, you must copy the modified `data/` directory to the installed workflow directory.
+To do so, open Alfred Preferences and navigate to the Workflows pane.
+Right-click YouVersion Suggest in the sidebar and choose *Show in Finder* from the contextual menu.
+You can then drag the modified `data/` directory to the installed workflow directory to replace it.

 #### Schema

-Please refer to the included JSON schemas for the structure of each data file.
+Please refer to the included JSON schemas (under the `yv_suggests/data/schema/` directory) for the structure of each data file.